 On the heels of the 2020 U.S. elections, there are now 35 states in which Medical Cannabis is legal.
 Another thirteen states allow for the use of cannabidiol, or CBD, which is derived from cannabis and can be used for medical purposes.
 Many of these states still require you to get a doctor’s recommendation to be able to purchase cannabis products for medicinal use.
 Text2MD can make that process as easy as a few taps of your screen.

 With Text2MD, you can access medical professionals using telemedicine services.
-Through the Medici app, you can schedule an appointment with a doctor in no time.
+Through the Text2MD App, you can schedule an appointment with a doctor in no time.
 Considering that some people have to wait for months to be able to meet with a doctor in person, this alternative makes access to medical cannabis easier than ever before.
 So, what conditions are eligible for medicinal cannabis use, and how should you use it?

 Conditions That Medical Cannabis Can Treat